The app uses a lot of constants which are listed here in no particular order.

 When faking services this container gets injected into runApp.

-The KeyCodes class contains constant integer values that are used when throttle buttons are pressed.
+The KeyCodes class contains constant integer values that are used when controller buttons are pressed.
 The values have the following scheme:

 An icon set with specific OpenRemise icons created using fluttericon.com.